yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. Change the service and actor partition count to 15 in the Cloud.xml Application Parameters file.
+1. Change the service and actor partition count to 15 in the Cloud.xml Application Parameters file

-2. Redeploy the app to the cluster.
+2. Redeploy the app to the cluster

 3. Repeat the same test load you did in Task 1 but with a different tag: